NACoDigTeam/naco-tables/naco-playbook.md

 **Website:** [Visit Page](https://www.naco.org/committee/human-services-education-policy-steering-committee)

 **Description:**
 Every county in the U.S. helps administer and fund services that protect and strengthen families.
 The Human Services and Education Policy Steering Committee focuses on policies that support children, families, older adults, and other vulnerable residents.
-The committee works to advance priorities in partnership with the federal government and provides a space to guide national action on foster care, public assistance, services for seniors and those with disabilities, immigration, and education at all levels.
+The committee works to advance priorities in partnership with the federal government and provides a space to guide national action on foster care, public assistance, services for seniors and those with disabilities, immigration and education at all levels.

 ---